37.17. Packaging Related Objects into an Extension

 A control file can set the following parameters:

 A comment (any string) about the extension.
-Alternatively, the comment can be set by means of the COMMENT command in the script file.
+The comment is applied when initially creating an extension, but not during extension updates (since that might override user-added comments).
+Alternatively, the extension's comment can be set by writing a COMMENT command in the script file.

 The character set encoding used by the script file(s).
 This should be specified if the script files contain any non-ASCII characters.
 Otherwise the files will be assumed to be in the database encoding.